-In a Corporation, the Shareholders elect a Board of Directors and the Board appoints Officers.
-The officers manage day-to-day operations and are overseen by the Directors.
+In a Corporation, the Shareholders elect a Board of Directors, and the Board appoints Officers.
+The officers manage day-to-day business operations and are overseen by the Directors.

 Shareholders cannot sign contracts, checks, etc. (unless they are also Officers).

-In a Limited Liability Company, the Members can run day to day operations, or appoint a Manager.
-This is all done within the operating agreement and decisions don't require complex votes and additional documentation, e.g. board elections, bylaws, etc.
+In a Limited Liability Company, the Members can run day-to-day business operations, or appoint a Manager.
+This is all done within the operating agreement, and decisions don't require complex votes and additional documentation, e.g., board elections, bylaws, etc.

-A Single-Member LLC is a Sole-Prop (for taxes, not asset protection) and a Multi-Member is a partnership.
-You may also elect Corporate taxation (as noted above) or S-Corp taxation using forms 8832 and 2553 respectively.
+A Single-Member LLC is a Sole-Prop (for taxes, not asset protection), and a Multi-Member is a partnership.
+You may also elect Corporate taxes (as noted above) or S-Corp taxation using forms 8832 and 2553, respectively.
 Again, please speak to a tax professional about what is best.

-Corporate income is generally taxed lower than an individuals, but you must file a separate tax return and when a distribution is made, then tax is paid again (referred to as double taxation).
+Corporate income is generally taxed lower than individuals, but you must file a separate corporate tax return, and when a distribution is made, then tax is paid again (referred to as double taxation).

 Corporate Veil, Charging Order Protection